austinsonger/Socialbreak/README.md

 ### Info
+- You want to help?
+Fork and Pull.
-Script uses an Android ApkSignature to perform authentication in addition using TOR instances to avoid blocking.
+- Script uses an Android ApkSignature to perform authentication in addition using TOR instances to avoid blocking.